plengauer/autoversion/README.md

-A github action to automatically release new versions of your software.
+A Github action to automatically release new versions of your software.